 Training on statistical issues commonly encountered in AIDS clinical research

 In clinical trials, some critical statistical/scientific issues such as the selection of non-inferiority margin in non-inferiority (active control) trials, appropriate methods for missing data imputation, the establishment of predictive model using genomic markers, and advantages of clinical trial simulation are commonly encountered in AIDS clinical research.
-BCB will identify specific issues/topics that are of particular to CFAR investigators and then provide training such as seminars, tutorials, short courses, or workshops to CFAR investigators at regulatory basis.
+QS will identify specific issues/topics that are of particular to CFAR investigators and then provide training such as seminars, tutorials, short courses, or workshops to CFAR investigators at regulatory basis.

 Design and analysis of AIDS clinical research, especially on the potential use of adaptive clinical trial designs and statistical design for small scale exploratory studies

 In recent years, the use of innovative adaptive methods in clinical trial has become very popular due to its flexibility and efficiency for identifying any signal, pattern, and trend of clinical benefits of test treatments under investigation.
 However, the quality, validity, and integrity of data collected from clinical studies utilizing adaptive clinical trial designs are of great concern to principal investigators and regulatory agencies.
-BCB Core will provide statistical consultation and support to clinical studies intend to use adaptive designs such as group sequential design, adaptive dose finding design, phase I/II seamless adaptive design, biomarker-adaptive design (target clinical trials), and other innovative adaptive clinical trial designs that are commonly used in AIDS clinical research to make sure the quality, validity and integrity of the intended clinical trials utilizing innovative adaptive clinical trial designs.
+QS Core will provide statistical consultation and support to clinical studies intend to use adaptive designs such as group sequential design, adaptive dose finding design, phase I/II seamless adaptive design, biomarker-adaptive design (target clinical trials), and other innovative adaptive clinical trial designs that are commonly used in AIDS clinical research to make sure the quality, validity and integrity of the intended clinical trials utilizing innovative adaptive clinical trial designs.